Volunteer your time and help work towards a Trash-Free Chattahoochee

 About Our Cleanups

-• There is no charge to participate in a cleanup.
-Registration is required, and we encourage you to register early to ensure participation, as each trip has a limited capacity.
+- There is no charge to participate in a public cleanup.
+Registration is required, and we encourage you to register early, as each trip has a limited capacity.

-• Participants receive a one-year honorary individual CRK membership.
+- Participants receive a one-year individual CRK membership.

-• Boating equipment is not provided unless prior arrangements have been made with Chattahoochee Riverkeeper to borrow a boat.
+- Boating equipment is not provided unless prior arrangements have been made with Chattahoochee Riverkeeper to borrow a boat.
 Participants must bring their own equipment.
-These trips are intended for kayaks and canoes only – inflatable boats are not permitted.
+These trips are intended for kayaks and canoes only.
+Generally, inflatable boats are not permitted due to potential damage they can incur on the river, but please email tbates@chattahoochee.org with questions.

-• Personal Floatation Devices (PFDs) are required and must be securely worn on all paddle trips.
+- Coast Guard-approved, non-inflatable Personal Floatation Devices (PFDs) are required while on the river and must be securely worn on all paddle trips.
 No exceptions.
 In some instances, helmets are required.

 Paddle Cleanup Physical Requirements

-• Padding uses your core muscles, arms and shoulders.
+- Paddling uses your core muscles, arms, and shoulders.
 Anyone with injuries in these areas may have difficulty.

 Sponsor Another CRK Event

 Our events educate and entertain.
 From film festivals and cocktail parties to river races and family-friendly festivals, there’s an ideal happening for your company.
-For more information, please contact Kyndall Thiessen, our Development Director.
+For more information, please contact our Development Director Kyndall Thiessen.

 Special Thanks To Our Cleanup Supporters